rxlabs/srv-nodejs/README.md

-The version and format GitHub actions require a user with write access to the repository including access to read and write packages.
+The version and format GitHub actions require a user with write access to the repository including access to read, write, and delete packages.
 Set these additional secrets to enable the action:

 - `GH_TOKEN`: A personal access token for the user.